 - All emails, applicant withdrawal notifications, notes or other documentation that relate to the final result of the competition.
 See the Competition Document Checklist (PDF, 312KB)

-If you received full assistance with your hiring process through the BC Public Service Agency, these files are stored within the recruitment management system.
+If you received full assistance with your hiring process through the BC Public Service Agency, files marked with an asterisk (*) are stored within the recruitment management system.